jakedaly97/computer-infrastructure-assessment/README.md

 ## Get Help

 For assistance, users can refer to the comments within the project, providing insights into the written code.
 Additional clarification can be found in the Python documentation available at [Python Docs](https://docs.python.org/3/), or through numerous tutorials on Python, accessible on the W3Schools website at [W3Schools Python Tutorials](https://www.w3schools.com/python/default.asp).
 For further assistance, users can contact fellow project contributors.
-Additionally, the Palmer penguins dataset is widely used by data analysts to learn the fundamental tools of data analysis, and other projects using the dataset can be found online.

 ## Contributions